Quantum automorphism groups of connected locally finite graphs and quantizations of discrete groups: The unitary -category as category of -equi variant -bimodules

 \section{\boldmath The unitary $2$-category $\cC(\cP,\Pi)$ as category of $\QAut \Pi$-equi\-variant $\ell^\infty(I)$-bimodules}

-Consider a continuous action $G \actson I$ of a lcsc group $G$ on a countable set $I$.
+Consider a continuous action $G \actson I$ of a locally compact second countable group $G$ on a countable set $I$.
 As explained in the beginning of Section \ref{sec.2-category} and following \cite{AV16}, we can define the following unitary $2$-category.
 The $0$-cells are given by the set $\cE$ of orbits $(I_a)_{a \in \cE}$ for the action $G \actson I$.
 Then $\cC_{a-b}(G \actson I)$ is defined as the category of $G$-equivariant Hilbert $\ell^\infty(I_a)$-$\ell^\infty(I_b)$-bimodules of finite type, with the relative tensor product defined by \eqref{eq.relative-tensor-product-Hilbert}.

 Given a connected locally finite graph $\Pi$ with vertex set $I$ and given a graph category $\cD$ of bi-labeled graphs containing the planar bi-labeled graphs, we defined in Definition \ref{def.my-unitary-2-category} a unitary $2$-category $\cC(\cD,\Pi)$.
 We prove below that when $\cD = \cG$, the graph category of all bi-labeled graphs, then $\cC(\cG,\Pi)$ is isomorphic with $\cC(\Aut \Pi \actson I)$.
-More generally, given a faithful, continuous, proper action $\bG \actson I$ of a locally compact quantum group $\bG$ on a countable set $I$, we define the unitary $2$-category $\cC(\bG \actson I)$ of $\bG$-equivariant Hilbert $\ell^\infty(I)$-bimodules, by quantizing the definitions of \cite{AV16}.
+More generally, given a faithful, continuous, integrable action $\bG \actson I$ of a locally compact quantum group $\bG$ on a countable set $I$, we define the unitary $2$-category $\cC(\bG \actson I)$ of $\bG$-equivariant Hilbert $\ell^\infty(I)$-bimodules, by quantizing the definitions of \cite{AV16}.
 We then prove in Proposition \ref{prop.link-with-equivariant-bimodules} that when $\bG$ is the quantum automorphism group associated with $\Pi$ and $\cD$, as defined in Theorem \ref{thm.left-Haar}, then $\cC(\bG \actson I) \cong \cC(\cD,\Pi)$.
 In combination with Proposition \ref{prop.link-with-classical-case}, we then find in particular that $\cC(\Aut \Pi \actson I) \cong \cC(\cG,\Pi)$.